The OER Knowledge Cloud makes use of cookies. By continuing, you consent to this use. More information.

 Unrelenting increases in the price of college textbooks have prompted the development and adoption of open textbooks, educational resources that are openly licensed and available to students free of cost.
 Although ...

-Match: textbooks; higher education; North America
+Match: textbooks; higher education; north america

-Match: textbooks; higher education
+Match: textbooks; higher education; united states